The Real Estate Education Course Catalog includes:

 Managing broker is not managing any brokers and believes it is confusing to consumers to use the title “managing broker” on business cards and advertising.
 First, is it necessary that managing broker use that title as identification on business cards and other advertising?
 With that said, managing broker is proud of having worked hard to earn the managing broker license.
 Is there some other title managing broker can use to describe himself on advertising?

-Managing broker is not required to use the term “managing broker” to identify or describe himself in any advertising or marketing.
+Managing brokers are not required to use the term “managing broker” to identify or describe themselves in any advertising or marketing.
 Licensees have never been required to include their licensing status in marketing or on business cards.

-Moreover, every licensee, managing brokers and brokers alike, may use any descriptive term to identify him or herself that is not false, deceptive or misleading.
+Every licensee, managing broker, and broker may use any descriptive term to identify themselves as long as it’s not false, deceptive or misleading.
 Brokers often use descriptions such as “relocation specialist” or “waterfront sales” or “condominium expert.”
-So long as the description used is not false, deceptive or misleading, the description can be used.
+As the description isn’t false, deceptive or misleading, the description can be used.

 An example of a false description would be a person licensed only as a broker describing himself as a managing broker.
 The term “managing broker” is a defined term under the license law, and a person with only a broker’s license does not meet the definition of a “managing broker.”
 Therefore, use of that term in that situation, would be false.

 Reprinted with permission from the Washington Association of REALTORS Legal Hotline.
 Hotline Attorney Annie Fitzsimmons writes the Legal Hotline Question and Answer of the week, a free service to members of the Washington REALTORS.
 The Legal Hotline provides legal information and education, not legal representation.